JesseWx2011/iPhone/README.md

 # iPhone
 Coming Soon!
-Version 1.0 is to come out either next month or July.
+Version 1.0 is to come out either June or July.
 Thanks for your patience.
+(Delays May Occur!)
  Screenshots to be provided.